ThomasBockhorn/TaskManagement/taskmanagement/README.md

 ## Other Options to view it

-Instead of that, you could also type in the IP address 67.207.91.104 in your browser.
-I have setup a live demonstration for taskmanagement.
 You could also clone TaskManagement from GitHub then follow the same procedure as installation instruction.